Egham conveyancing FAQs

 The official UK base rate is currently set at 0.75% (Feb 2019).
 A proactive conveyancing solicitor in Egham could save you a few mortgage payments on your old rate by completing the conveyancing quickly.

-Our network of solicitors are on the panel for all major lenders, so whether you are you are changing to a lifetime tracker mortgage with the Halifax or to a capped-rate mortgage with the Leeds Building Society, our remortgage specialists can help.
+A network of solicitors acting for all major lenders - so whether you are you are changing to a lifetime tracker mortgage with the Halifax or to a capped-rate mortgage with the Leeds Building Society, our remortgage specialists can help.